Armenia–Turkey relations: Armenian genocide denial

 The Iğdır Genocide Memorial and Museum promotes the false view that Armenians committed genocide against Turks, rather than vice versa.

 Tensions stemming from the Armenian genocide, the mass murder of around 1 to 1.5 million Armenians by the authorities of the Ottoman Empire during the First World War, are a bitter point of contention, with most historians defining the killings as a genocide, a term whose applicability the Turkish state rejects.

 Most historians maintain that it was a deliberate and intentional attempt to exterminate the Armenian population of the Ottoman Empire.
 This view is also the position of the Republic of Armenia.

 The Republic of Turkey rejects the 1.5 million figure for the final death toll, insisting that the deaths were closer to the range of 200,000–300,000, and insists that they were the result of disease, famine and inter-ethnic strife during the turmoil of World War I, saying that the Armenian Dashnak and Henchak rebels had sided with the Russian Army which invaded eastern Anatolia during the war and committed massacres against the local Muslim population (Turks and Kurds) in that area.

-Merely to speak of the Armenian genocide in Turkey is to risk "insulting Turkishness", a criminal offense for which various Turkish intelligentsia have been brought to trial, as mentioning the word genocide itself infers its occurrence.
+Merely to speak of the Armenian genocide in Turkey is to risk "insulting Turkishness", a criminal offence for which various Turkish intelligentsia have been brought to trial, as mentioning the word genocide itself infers its occurrence.